kasiazn/courses/Metagenomics/1511/tutorials/scg_part3.md

 # Part 3: Single cell genome assembly

 <p>
 In this part of the course, you will start doing assemblies of 'real' (but reduced) single cell genome datasets.
 We will compare two single cell specific assemblers, namely Spades and IDBA-UD, and one 'general-purpose' assembler called Ray (which were introduced by Kasia).
 The idea is that you will be able to compare the results of these different assemblers on two kinds of datasets (HiSeq and MiSeq), as well as different pre-treatments ('trimming').
-You will also have a chance to explore how to decide which assembly is the best ('assembly metrics'), as there is no simple asnwer to this question.
+You will also have a chance to explore how to decide which assembly is the best ('assembly metrics'), as there is no simple answer to this question.
 Out of the total 12 assemblies we like you to compare, we suggest one person does only 3 on one of the datasets and pre-treatments.
 This way you can focus and skip handling too many folders and files.
 Assembly is also relatively time-consuming (although we have prepared reduced datasets for the tutorial to keep the times reasonable).
 So if you work as a group of 4 you can collect the results in one summary table we will look at.
 You will find a list of these tables below.
 </p>